eddow/v-semantic/docs/components/form.md

 # [Form](https://semantic-ui.com/collections/form.html)

 Forms use a bit of semantic for shaping and much internal management.
 For examlpe, the validation occurs through [json-schema](http://json-schema.org/) validation. and the error display is completely customizable.

+There is a whole [concept](../concepts/form.md) to read about it to understand the API docs.
 ## Internal management

 As `form` is [commanded](../concepts/commanded.md).
 Its commands will just be emitted as events (the `params` beeing the only argument).